John Birchensha

 John Birchensha (c.1605–1681) (sometimes spelled Birkenshaw or Berkenshaw) was an English Baroque music theorist.
 He presented at the Royal Society and made an impression on its members in the 1660s and 1670s.

 Birchensha invented a system that he claimed would enable non-musicians to learn to compose in a short time by means of "a few easy, certain, and perfect Rules".
 This was at a time when other music theorists were codifying the rules of counterpoint, and writing about other rule-based and combinatorial systems to aid in the composition of music, such as the Arca Musarithmica of Athanasius Kircher.
 Information about his life and work remains scanty.

 Early life

-The son of Ralph Birchensha, an English official in Ireland, and his wife Elizabeth, he lost both his parents while still quite young, and was in the household of George FitzGerald, 16th Earl of Kildare, up to the Irish Rebellion of 1641.
+John was born about 1605, the son of Ralph Birchensha, Comptroller of the Crown's Cheques and Musters, and his second wife Elizabeth Warburton.
+Ralph was based in Ireland at the time of John's birth, having served in Berwick upon Tweed and The Low Countries, and died in 1622.
+John was serving in the household of George FitzGerald, 16th Earl of Kildare, up to the Irish Rebellion of 1641.
 In the 1650s, he was known as a viol teacher in London.